 Supercontinuum Light Source

 SuperK Extreme lasers are a series of white light lasers (WLL) systems that can generate a pulsed supercontinuum as a class 4 laser source.
-Using a 78 Mhz seed laser, light frequencies from 400 to 2400 nanometers (typical) are emitted in a single spatially coherent beam with a pulse rate that is customizable according to application requirements.
+Using a 78 Mhz seed laser, wavelength range from 400 to 2400 nanometers (typical) are emitted in a single spatially coherent beam with a pulse rate that is customizable according to application requirements.

 Tunable High Contrast Single Line Filter